Will This Straight Shooter Move Trump Closer to Impeachment?

 There’s a new character about to take the stage in the impeachment drama.
-President Trump and Secretary of State Mike Pompeo may not like what he was to say.
+President Trump and Secretary of State Mike Pompeo may not like what he has to say.

 Phil Reeker, the assistant secretary of State in the Bureau of Europe and Eurasian Affairs, is set to appear for questioning Saturday on Capitol Hill.
 Congressional aides say they’re unsure which members will show up to the weekend session but two individuals with knowledge of Reeker’s plans say the State official will likely unveil additional details about the efforts to push out former Ambassador Marie Yovanovitch, including who above him at the department knew about the campaign, and when.
 Reeker is also set to touch on what he knew of Ambassador to the European Union Gordon Sondland’s involvement with Rudy Giuliani and the effort to convince Ukraine to investigate Hunter Biden, sources say.